 No. The gauge or thickness of our plastic is expressed in thousands of an inch, said as "mils".
 For example, .007" is said "7mil".

 Our stencils are flexible, durable and re-usable.
 They are transparent, which help make alignment much easier.
 Our stencils can be used on both flat and curved surfaces, perfect for painting on wood, canvas, walls, fabric, furniture, shaker boxes and so much more!

 Once you've had the chance to paint with our stencils, you will appreciate the added strength and attention to detail, we put into each and every stencil.

 Bridges are designed to hold the middle of the letter in place.
-Without them, the middle of letters like 'A', 'O', 'D', ect will fall out. (shown in the example picture below).
-The middles (also known as 'islands' need to be fastened to the rest of the stencil), thus 'Bridges' are designed into the design.
-We take a LOT of time and effort designing our bridges in the correct spots to make them strong and visually appealing.
-The pictures on our website are for example only (of what the design can look like after painted)... they do not show bridges (our stencils are also transparent blue (see photograph of them below).
+Without them, the middle of letters like 'A', 'O', 'D', etc would fall out.
+The middles (also known as 'islands') need to be fastened to the rest of the stencil, thus 'bridges' are worked into the design.